-If you look at the image above you'll see at the bottom of the editor you have options to collapse the editor, and you can also make changes to the global design settings.
-Currently there are three design settings to choose from:
+If you look closely at the image above, you'll see at the bottom of the editor you have options to collapse the editor.
+You can also make changes to the global design settings here.
+Currently, there are three design settings to choose from:

-What makes the content builder truly a stand out plugin from anything else we’ve seen before for WordPress, is the huge library of built-in elements.
+What makes the Thrive Content Builder plugin truly a standout design tool, is the generous library of built-in elements.

-Below you’ll find a screen capture of all the elements currently available.
-You will notice that the multi-style elements have sub-elements as well, which means even more design and creative ability.
+You will notice from the list below that the multi-style elements have sub-elements as well, meaning, even more, design and creative options are given.

-Content Templates – This is where your saved content templates are kept, so that you can use them on other pages on your blog or website, a huge time saver.
+Content templates - This is where your saved content templates are kept so that you can use them on other pages on your website, a huge time saver.

-Content boxes - Allows you to add styled content boxes with or without headline titles.
+Content boxes - Allows you to add customizable content boxes with or without headline titles.

 Symbol box - Allows you to add a numbered or icon box with custom content placed inside.
-Perfect element for adding to your sales page or pillar blog posts.
+The perfect element for adding to your sales page or pillar blog posts.
 See image below.

 Quote share - Allows you to add tweetable quotes inside your content, great for boosting engagement on blog posts or testimonial pages.